Skip to content

 sudo tuned-adm profile throughput-performance

-• Tune the system for high Ostinato performance
+• Tune the system for peak Ostinato performance

 sudo turbo-tune config <list-of-space-separated-eth-ports>